 Even for players who don’t aim for Varsity, Oxford Judo competes in many competitions for all level players.
 The social aspect of going to a competition as a team is a great bonding experience, and win or lose we all have a great time together.
 The club also has many technical players who don’t compete, so judo really is a sport that anyone can make their own.

-Judoka wear a judogi, which is inspired by the Japanese kimono.
-Judogis have a strong weave so players can grip their opponents and throw them without harming the clothing.
-Judogis are either white or blue.
-Most beginners will start with wearing a white gi.
+Judoka wear a judogi, inspired by the Japanese kimono.
+These have a strong weave so players can perform grips and throws without harming the clothing.
+Judogis are either white or blue, beginners typically wear a white gi.

-In case you don’t already own a gi, you are welcome to come to your first sessions in regular training clothing, preferably with long sleeves and legs.
-T-shirts and shorts will also do during the first few sessions.
-Please try to avoid hoodies and sharp items such as zippers.
+If you don’t own a gi, you are welcome to come to your first sessions in exercise clothes, preferably with long sleeves and legs (T-shirts and shorts are also acceptable).
+Please avoid hoodies and sharp items such as zippers.
 Women always wear a t-shirt under their judogi jacket.
-Judo is practiced barefoot, and keep a good hygiene as you will be in close proximity with your training partners.
+Judo is practiced barefoot, so keep good hygiene as you will be in close proximity with your training partners.

 Students who join the BJA’s Student Voucher Scheme get a free judogi and belt.
-Talk to the coaches about this offer.
-The coaches can also offer advice on which advanced gis to purchase later.
+For advice on purchasing gis, through this scheme or otherwise, talk to our coaches.